liuhongyao99cs/anonyx/README.md

 WiKV is a novel framework that enables efficient inference of on-device Large Language Models (LLMs) through:

-- 🔄 **Progressive KV Streaming** — Overlaps wireless KV cache transmission with decoding
+- 🔄 **Progressive KV Streaming** — Overlaps wireless KV cache transmission with decoding, transmit a semantic sequence of KV cache from cloud
-- ⏱️ **Pace Decoding** — Optimizes token generation timing
+- ⏱️ **Pace Decoding** — decoding each token with an enough attention ratio predicted by a SVM predictor
 - 📉 **Significantly Reduced Latency** — Lower TTFT and overall inference time

-Designed for **mobile and IoT devices** while maintaining response quality.
+Designed for **mobile and IoT devices** to interact with cloud for KV cache management while maintaining response quality.

 ---